How To Care For Orchids - A beginners Guide

 The potting media that orchids traditionally grow in hold very little to no nutrition for your plant, so you will need to feed it every now and then.
 I good guide is to add feed to the water and feed it every second watering during the period of growth, and once every 3rd or 4th watering when your orchid is more dormant.

 Again people's opinions differ or what to feed your orchid.
-Some will opt for a fully balanced feed with an NPK value or 20-20-20 (or similar) and it best to opt for a feed that also contains trace elements (THE packaging you will see something like N-P-K: 20-20-20+THE.
+Some will opt for a fully balanced feed with an NPK value or 20-20-20 (or similar) and it best to opt for a feed that also contains trace elements (THE) too.
+On the packaging you will see something like N-P-K: 20-20-20+THE.

 N stands for nitrogen.
 This is essential for strong leaf growth.